Kirkendall History, Family Crest & Coats of Arms

 Early History of the Kirkendall family

-Another 169 words (12 lines of text) covering the years 1391, 1426, 1438, 1678, and 1753 are included under the topic Early Kirkendall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kirkendall research.
+Another 114 words (8 lines of text) covering the years 1391, 1426, 1438, 1678, and 1753 are included under the topic Early Kirkendall History in all our PDF Extended History products and printed products wherever possible.

 Kirkendall Spelling Variations

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Kirkendall has been spelled Kirkness, Kirknes and others.

 Early Notables of the Kirkendall family (pre 1700)